 |General anesthesia ||A state of unconsciousness, analgesia, and amnesia, with skeletal muscle relaxation and loss of reflexes |

 Anesthesia protocols vary according to the proposed type of diagnostic, therapeutic, or surgical intervention.
 For minor procedures, conscious sedation techniques that combine intravenous agents with local anesthetics (see Chapter 26) are often used.
 These can provide profound analgesia, with retention of the patient’s ability to maintain a patent airway and respond to verbal commands.
 For more extensive surgical procedures, anesthesia protocols commonly include intravenous drugs to induce the anesthetic state, inhaled anesthetics (with or without intravenous agents) to maintain an anesthetic state, and neuromuscular blocking agents to effect muscle relaxation (see Chapter 27).
 Vital sign monitoring remains the standard method of assessing depth of anesthesia during surgery.
 Automated EEG monitoring, an automated technique based on quantification of anesthetic effects is also useful.

 The mechanisms of action of general anesthetics are varied.
-As CNS depressants, these drugs usually increase the threshold for firing of CNS neurons.
-The potency of inhaled anesthetics ...
+As CNS depressants, these drugs usually increase the threshold for firing of CNS ...